pingcap/docs/v3.0/how-to/maintain/identify-slow-queries.md

 ## Identify problematic SQL statements

 Not all of the `SLOW_QUERY` statements are problematic.
-Only those whose `process_time` is very large will increase the pressure on the entire cluster.
+Only those whose `process_time` is very large increases the pressure on the entire cluster.

 The statements whose `wait_time` is very large and `process_time` is very small are usually not problematic.
 The large `wait_time` is because the statement is blocked by real problematic statements and it has to wait in the execution queue, which leads to a much longer response time.